itskender/sitosandro/content/Pollica/_index.md

 Name = "pollica"
 +++

-_Archivio Pollica_ is a project that started in November 2023 in Pollica (SA), on the southern coast of Italy.
+_Archivio Pollica_ is a project started in November 2023 in Pollica (SA), on the southern coast of Italy.